SoftUni-Internal/interactive-content/EN/01-Inheritance/05-Summary.md

 - Consider **Composition** and **Delegation** instead

-## In the next lesson you will learn:
+## In the next lesson, you will learn:

-- What are Inheritance and Interfaces
+- What Inheritance and Interfaces are

 - Abstraction as an OOP Principle

 - How to use Interfaces

-- What are Abstract Classes
+- What Abstract Classes are

 - Interfaces vs Abstract Classes